cwise24/snopsy/docs/module3/1_ansible.rst

  * when
  * fail_when

-This play will download the checksum file from F5 if it does not exist within the
+This play will download the checksum file from F5 if it does not exist within the specified directory (the ``path`` directive)

 .. code-block:: yaml
    :linenos: